Vismayak/worklog/blogs/IBM-HDC.md

     - I switched to a more basic script and it started working but stopped the job and switched to a different bert model cos the original is too large to train
     - Getting a lot of errorswith tensor length on replacing

+    - Fixed an issue with max_length and now working with tiny-bert

+    - Had an issue with storage, we needed a shared storage reosurce for the worker nodes, so created a taiga mounted PVC and mounted it to the worker nodes.

+    - The job is running now!
+I am glad I switched to tiny bert else we would have been waiting for a long time to catch the afforementioned errors. s

+    - This is a good start.
+Here are some of my takeaways:
+        - Right now, I am using a RayJob, when submitting to the cluster, I will need to figure out ways to give users control over the input of the model and tokenizer to prevent the issues I had
+        - We will need to pick the best model from this cluster and export it back to clowder
+        - See if any troubles running with GPU
+        - Logging with WandB